🔒

 What is Presto?

-Presto is an open-source distributed SQL query engine for running interactive analytic queries across data sources from gigabytes to petabytes without data movement.
+Presto is a free, open source distributed SQL query engine built for interactive analytics across data sources from gigabytes to petabytes without moving data.

 Presto is widely used by professionals, developers, marketers, and creators to enhance their daily work and improve efficiency.